 Regardless of your intended usage, always purchase a backpack that is made with quality materials.
 You are guaranteed to get your money’s worth when choosing quality.
 If a backpack is cheaply made, you will be able to tell immediately by its lifespan or durability.

 Not every backpack is made equal as this applies to just about everything in life.
-Take into account the materials in the fabric, the materials used in the back panel and shoulder straps as well as the zippers.
+Take into account the materials in the fabric, the materials used in the back panel and shoulder straps, and the zippers.
 At the end of the day, the best backpacks are durable and dependable, two factors dependent on the materials used.

 As always, purchase a survival backpack that is meant to last as there is no point in purchasing a survival backpack that is not durable.
 A quality survival backpack should be weather resistant and rip/tear-resistant.
 Moreover, the zippers should be made of sound material.
 Zippers can often be overlooked when scouting out the ideal backpack despite them being one of, if not, the most important feature to put into consideration in regards to determining durability.

 There are several factors to be considered in determining the effectiveness of a survival backpack.
-In creating this list, we put into consideration the previously mentioned criteria to determine the level of effectiveness of the backpacks.
+In creating this list, we consider the previously mentioned criteria to determine the level of effectiveness of the backpacks.

 What’s the difference between a normal backpack (or daypack) and a survival backpack (hiking/trekking, travelers, hunting backpack)?
 That’s a fair question as they both differ from one another.
 Even the various “survival” backpacks differ from one another as well in their forms, features, and functions.
 While they may look the same in their overall appearance at first glance (despite the differences in the size of course) these two main types of backpacks have one key factor that separates them entirely — support (sophisticated suspension systems).